Gray Marketing and Grey Market Goods

+Gray Marketing and Grey Market Goods can cause problems for trademark owners.
 As the owner and distributor of products‚ it is in your best interest to seek legal guidance to protect your trademark and other vital assets from infringement by unauthorized sellers and counterfeiters.

 What Is Gray Marketing?